FNNDSC/ChRIS_API/README.md

 ## The API specification of ChRIS

-This repository contains a set of mostly python code that creates a simulated ChRIS machine that serves as a test bed for the interacting with and developing the ChRIS REST API.
+This repository contains simulates a ChRIS instance that is REST conformant.
+It serves primarily as a test bed for the interacting with and developing the ChRIS REST API.

 ### Pre-requisites

+**The test/dev environment is unix based -- specifically Ubuntu (15.04+) and/or Mac OS (10.10+) -- and assumes unix type underpinnings.
+Behaviour on Windows is undefined and not expected to work.**

 Some of the modules in this package require external dependencies (mostly for filling up dummy loremipsum type text in comments / notes / title).
 These dependencies are installed/handled by <tt>bower</tt> (part of node.js).